ih4t3youall/mailchimp3/README.txt

 		CreateCampaignResponse createCampaignResponse = client.execute(createCampaign);

 Remember to set the api key you get from mailchimp.
 You will use that api key to create the connection.
-In the class ClientBuilder you can put your mailchimp api-key.
+In the class ClientBuilder you can put your mailchimp API-Key.
-Also if you use spring or something like it, you can use that class and inject it where ou need.
+Also if you use Spring or something like it, you can use that class and inject it where you need.

 The Members list and campaing methods work in a similar way.
-If you need to extends the funcionality  you can refer this page: http://developer.mailchimp.com/documentation/mailchimp/reference/overview/ here you can find the mailchimp api.
+If you need to extends the funcionality  you can refer to this page: http://developer.mailchimp.com/documentation/mailchimp/reference/overview/ here you can find the MailChimp API.

-This wrapper was developed by Milton Carballo and Martin Lequerica from Accenture, we use a base provided by https://github.com/Ecwid/maleorang.git
+This wrapper was extended by Milton Carballo and Martin Lequerica from Accenture and based in this implementation: https://github.com/Ecwid/maleorang.git